-Figure 89 shows straight-line wind damage functions for a sample industrial facility and its components.
+Figure 118 shows straight-line wind damage functions for a sample industrial facility and its components.
 The facility-level damage function represents a weighted average of the damage functions of the individual components.
+Weighting factors for each of the components in this example are given in parentheses on the right.